 Nazis: (in their sub, on top of Daffy's scrap pile) Hey!
 Next time you dream, leave us out of it!

-Subverted in The Venture Brothers When Billy Quizboy wakes from having a dream, he's all ready to launch into a And You Were There scene when he suddenly realizes the events from the dream were true, screaming you bastards! while assaulting his so-called "friends."
+Subverted in The Venture Bros.
+When Billy Quizboy wakes from having a dream, he's all ready to launch into a And You Were There scene when he suddenly realizes the events from the dream were true, screaming you bastards! while assaulting his so-called "friends."

 But played straight several times in the Christmas special episode.